jdejesus3939/phonegap-plugins-example/README.md

 All code sources are taken from reference.
 Reference: http://phonegap.com/

 PS: This implementation are not using phonegap WebViews.
 In the future, I will implement these example within phonegap WebViews.

+Known Bugs:
+* Hardware back button is buggy.
+I disabled hardware back button on every other pages but not on the main page.
+What I wanted is whenever user in the main page and pressing hardware back button, the app should exit properly.
+What I have now is pressing back button in the main page, it exits the app, but then gives out error console.
+I am still figuring out how to handle exit app properly.